tommcdo/kohana-twig/README.md

 	Kohana::modules([
 		// ... all your other modules ...
-		'twig'       => MODPATH.'kohana-twig',       // Twig templating engine
+		'twig'       => MODPATH.'koseven-twig',       // Twig templating engine
 	]);

-This module was designed for Kohana 3.3, but can be easily made to work with Kohana 3.2 by changing all filenames within the `classes/` directory to lowercase.

 Usage
 -----

-Use Twigs just as you use would use Kohana Views.
-By default, your Twig files go into the `twigs` directory anywhere in the cascading filesystem, and have a `.html` extension.
+Use Twigs just as you use would use Koseven Views.
+By default, your Twig files go into the `views` directory anywhere in the cascading filesystem, and have a `.html.twig` extension.
 (Both of these settings can be configured.)
-For example, suppose you have a Twig file at `APPPATH/twigs/main.html`, with contents:
+For example, suppose you have a Twig file at `APPPATH/view/main.html.twig`, with
+contents:

 	<p>Hello, {{ name }}</p>

 Inside your action, you would attach the Twig as follows:

-	$twig = Twig::factory('main');
+	$twig = Twig::factory('main.html');
 	$twig->name = 'Tom';
 	$this->response->body($twig);